-The term essential fatty acids (EFA) refer to those polyunsaturated fatty acids (PUFA) that must be provided in the food and necessary for health.
+Essential fatty acids (EFA) are polyunsaturated fatty acids (PUFA) that must be consumed in order to maintain health.
 There are two families of EFA, omega-3 (ω -3) and omega-6 (ω -6).
-The oil samples from the three extraction methods consist of the omega-3 and omega-6 polyunsaturated fatty acids namely: linoleic (ω -6), linolenic (ω -3) and Arachidonic (ω -6) fatty acids.
+The omega-3 and omega-6 polyunsaturated fatty acids, linoleic (-6), linolenic (-3), and arachidonic (-6) fatty acids, are found in the oil samples obtained using the three extraction procedures.
 The poly unsaturated fatty acids (linoleic and linolenic) from fish oils are rich sources of Eicosapentaenoic (EPA), Decopentaenoic (DPA) and Decosahexaenoic (DHA) (30).
-Fish and fish oil are the richest sources of this fatty acid with contents ranging from 39 % to 50 % for both fresh and salt water fish.
-Studies have shown that the omega-3 (ω -3) and omega-6 (ω -6) fatty acids have benefits on human health such as prevention of coronary heart diseases by reducing the plasma lipids, reducing cancer risk as well as prevention of toxic shock syndrome and cardiomyopathy (31).
+Fish and fish oil are the richest sources of this fatty acid with concentrations ranging from 39 % to 50 % for both fresh and salt water fish.
+Studies have indicated that omega-3 (-3) and omega-6 (-6) fatty acids provide health benefits, including lowering blood lipids, lowering cancer risk, and preventing toxic shock syndrome and cardiomyopathy.
+(31, 32).

-Furthermore, (32) reported that in assessment of oil extracted from marine fishes, polyunsaturated fatty acid was dominated.
+Furthermore, (33) reported that in assessment of oil extracted from marine fishes, polyunsaturated fatty acid was dominated.
 In the present study, five different polyunsaturated fatty were observed in the fish oil samples by all three extraction methods.
-(33) reported higher levels of polyunsaturated fatty acids in Atlantic mackerel.
+(34) reported higher levels of polyunsaturated fatty acids in Atlantic mackerel.
 Among Polyunsaturated fatty acids, the highest value was in linolenic acid content (23.31%) of oil obtained in soxhlet method.
-The composition of linolenic acid (omega 3) content in the present study was comparatively higher than that of linoleic (omega 6) which is in line with works of (34) in oil from Atlantic salmon using different extraction methods.
+The composition of linolenic acid (omega 3) content in the present study was comparatively higher than that of linoleic (omega 6) which is in line with works of (35) in oil from Atlantic salmon using different extraction methods.
 The linolenic:linoleic acid ratio has been suggested as a useful indicator for comparing relative nutritional values of fish oils.
-It was suggested that a ratio of linoleic: linolenic acid is 1:12-20 would constitute better for healthy human diet (35).
+It was suggested that a ratio of linoleic: linolenic acid is 1:12-20 would constitute better for healthy human diet (36).
 The oil obtained from this study had this recommended ratio.